hanhanwu/Hanhan-Machine-Learning-Model-Implementation/PriceModels_ReadMe.txt

 1. mock_Chinese_stock_price.py
   * In this file, the 500 generated stock price will be the dataset used in models
+  * get_stockset() returns data set with less attribute, and the range between each attribute does not vary too much
+  * get_stockset_various() has added more attributes, some maybe useless attribute and some may have very huge values

 2. euclidean_distance.py
  * Calculate the euclidean distance between 2 vectors.
 Each vector represents the attrobutes of each item.
 The 2 vectors must have same attributes